Mr. Chandramouli: Plot

-That was all that happened before the first scene of the movie - Raghav waking up in a hospital.
-He soon learns that his father died in the accident and that his nervous system is also incurably injured, making him no longer able to see things more than two feet away.
-By then, he still believes that what changed his life was an accident, until several days later, a stranger approaches his house.
+Azhagar, the CEO of an online taxi company, wins an industry award.
+Vinayak Kanakasabai, a rival CEO, challenges him that his company, GoCabs, will overtake Azhagar's company.
+Azhagar orders his assistant Pugazhendhi to do something to stop this.
+Pugazhendhi hires criminal suspects to commit crimes in GoCabs taxis as drivers, and news of these incidents goes viral, leading to a police investigation and a lawsuit against Vinayak.

+Raghav is a talented boxer who lives with his father, Chandramouli.
+He seeks sponsorship from Azhgar for a major fight, but is rejected; he then approaches Vinayak and is successful in securing sponsorship.
+Raghav wins and gives the prize, a new car, to his father.
+Moved by the gift, Chandramouli invites him out for a drive at midnight.
+The car is run over by a truck, killing Chandramouli and severely injuring Raghav.

-The stranger is an officer carrying the death certificate of a woman named Bairavi to ask for Chandramouli's signature.
-As Chandramouli is no more and Raghav, his girlfriend Madhu, and his friend Padmani do not know who Bairavi is, they tell the officer that he came to the wrong place.
-Still, the officer insists that Chandramouli is the one he is looking for, and he has other papers with Chandramouli's signature.
-Raghav reviews the papers and confirms that the signature is indeed his father's.
-In contrast, the papers show that his father is the one who hosted Bairavi's funeral just a few days before his own death because he was the only connected person of Bairavi.
+Upon waking up in hospital, Raghav learns that his father died and that his nervous system is incurably injured, severely restricting his vision.
+Several days later, an officer calls at his house with Chandramouli's signature on the death certificate of a woman named Bairavi.
+Raghav, his girlfriend Madhu, and his friend Padmani initially tell the officer that he has the wrong house, but after reviewing the papers, Raghav confirms that the signature is his father's.
+It transpires that his father hosted Bairavi's funeral days before his own death, because he was the only person connected with her.

-They decide to discover his father's untold story, so they approach Chandramouli's close friend Ramamurthy, who later tells them the shocking story.
-Bairavi, a single woman with no children or parents, was Chandramouli's friend.
-They got to know each other not long ago when she was trying to buy his car at a high price because the car reminds her of her deceased father, who had the same car.
-She was also the one that helped Raghav get Azhagar's sponsorship because she was the financial manager of Azhagar's company.
-Bairavi was recently killed by a GoCabs driver, similar to other GoCabs cases.
-Still, shortly after her death, Chandramouli told Ramamurthy that Bairavi was not killed by the driver, but by someone else he knew.
+Chandramouli's close friend Ramamurthy confirms that Bairavi, a single woman with no children or parents, was Chandramouli's friend.
+They got to know each other when she tried to buy his car at a high price because it reminded her of her deceased father, who had the same car.
+She also helped Raghav get Azhagar's sponsorship because she was the financial manager of Azhagar's company.
+Bairavi was then apparently killed by a GoCabs driver.
+However, Chandramouli told Ramamurthy that Bairavi was not killed by the driver, but by someone else he knew.
 He asked Ramamurthy's help to reveal the truth, so Ramamurthy took him to a senior police officer to report it.
-The officer, however, warned him not to get involved in this case, because many big shots are behind it.
-Chandramouli is seen confused on the night of the same day where he asks Raghav for a drive at 3:00 AM, and that was when he was killed.
+The officer warned him not to get involved in this case because important people were behind it.
+Chandramouli is seen confused on his final day, when he asked Raghav for a late night drive.